Alfresco/alfresco-tas-utility/README.md

 			<version>${tas.utility.version}</version>
 </dependency>
 ```
-(where ${tas.utility.version} is the latest verion released on [Nexus](https://artifacts.alfresco.com/nexus/content/groups/internal) internal.)
+(where ${tas.utility.version} is the latest verion released on [Nexus](https://artifacts.alfresco.com/nexus/content/groups/internal) internal)

 **_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consumming this library.
-Just import this sample project as a Maven Project in your IDE_
+Just import this existing Maven project in your IDE (if you are using Eclipse follow [this](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) guide)_

 ### Configure your maven project to use tas.utility

+**_NOTE_:** _you can also browse the [samples](samples) folder for simple maven projects that is consumming this library.
+Just import this existing Maven project in your IDE (if you are using Eclipse follow [this](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) guide)_

 * if you have one [simple maven project](https://maven.apache.org/plugins-archives/maven-archetype-plugin-1.0-alpha-7/examples/simple.html) created, you must add Spring bean capabilities to interact with tas.utility project
-	* add dependency to your pom.xml (as indicated above) - _no need for spring bean dependencies, this are downloaded automatically from tas.utility_
+	* add dependency to your pom.xml (as indicated [above](#sample-usage)) - _no need for spring bean dependencies, this are downloaded automatically from tas.utility_
-	* import resources in src/test/resources/<your-test-context.xml>
+	* import resources in src/test/resources/<your-test-context.xml> (see one example [here](samples/consuming-tas-utility/src/test/resources/alfresco-test-context.xml))
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"